Heavy Periods or Heavy Menstrual Bleeding

 Pelvic and transvaginal ultrasound

-A pelvic and transvaginal ultrasound assesses ovarian cysts, uterine fibroids, uterine polyps and endometrial hyperplasia.
+A pelvic and transvaginal ultrasound assesses ovarian cysts, uterine fibroids, uterine polyps, and endometrial hyperplasia.
 These are all symptoms of estrogen dominance.
 It is a relative imbalance between estrogen and progesterone.
-Endometrial hyperplasia is thickening of the uterine lining.
-It is a common occurrence during perimenopause, but can indicate a higher risk for more serious problems.
+Endometrial hyperplasia is a thickening of the uterine lining.
+It is a common occurrence during perimenopause but can indicate a higher risk for more serious problems.
 Your family physician should monitor endometrial hyperplasia and advise you accordingly.

 Natural treatment for heavy periods